learnabpframework/learnabp/docs/en/Community-Articles/2022-05-20-ABP-and-Ionic/Post.md

 ![screenshot-ionic-browser](../images/screenshot-ionic-browser.png)

-We will not install the ABP Packages so we can take advantage of the power of ABP, run the following commands in the Terminal in the `ionic-app` folder
+We will now install the ABP Packages so we can take advantage of the power of ABP, run the following commands in the Terminal in the `ionic-app` folder

 ```bash
 npm install @abp/ng.core